 The procedure has no health benefits for girls and women.
 Because it is usually performed without permission and often against will, it violates girls’ right to make important decisions about their sexual and reproductive health.

-HOW DOES PLAN INTERNATIONAL WORK TO END FGM?
+HOW DOES PLAN INTERNATIONAL WORK TO END THIS HARMFUL PRACTICE?

 Plan International works with parents, community leaders, government authorities and children and young people to raise awareness, transform behaviour and put an end to harmful traditional practices such as FGM.
 We are striving to end excision so girls can make decisions about their own sexual and reproductive health and well-being.